-Land Use and Real Estate
+Land Use & Real Estate

-The Firm’s land use and real estate attorneys have extensive experience throughout the Bay Area in residential and commercial land use projects, and real estate matters and related litigation.
+The firm’s land use and real estate attorneys have extensive experience throughout the Bay Area in residential and commercial land use projects, and real estate matters and related litigation.
 Our land use attorneys process complex land use and development applications through federal, state and local governmental agencies, including Bay Area counties and cities.
 Our clients include nationally known companies and land developers, as well as local property owners subdividing and developing their ranches, farms, or commercial and residential properties.
 Our real estate attorneys are involved in all phases of real estate law, including the negotiation and drafting of all types of real estate contracts, leases, and loan instruments, and related real estate litigation.

 Gagen McCoy brings to its clients the following extensive land use and real estate services:

 - Processing land use and development applications through state and local government agencies

 - Appearing at all levels of administrative hearings, including Boards of Supervisors, City Councils, Planning Commissions and Design Review Boards